aws-deadline/deadline-cloud-worker-agent/docs/worker_api_contract.md

     * Response: ConflictException(409)
         * `reason` is `CONCURRENT_MODIFICATION` -> Perform exponential backoff, and then retry.
         * Otherwise -> Ignore and continue.
-    * Response: ResourceNotFoundException(404) -> Abort.
+    * Response: ResourceNotFoundException(404) -> Stop.
 Exit the application, the worker has been deleted.
-    * Response: AccessDeniedException(403), ValidationException(400) -> Abort.
+    * Response: AccessDeniedException(403), ValidationException(400) -> Stop.
 Exit the application.